Small ceramic plate in a dream with a fresh herb sprig beside a glass of water and a wildflower

 Such dreams come in periods when there is tension inside you between the wish to change something and the weariness of the harshness with which you approach yourself.

 You dream that you deliberately refuse food.
-Around you is an abundant table, people are eating, offering, and you say “no,” push the plate away, drink water.
-In the body — the tension of will: “I am holding out, because otherwise I must not.”
+Around you is an abundant table, people eating, offering, and you say no, push the plate away, drink water.
+Inside, the tension of will sounds: “I am holding out, because otherwise I cannot.”

-Your Guardian speaks with you here — the part that guards the rule, considering it necessary for your order.
-Such a dream often comes when you keep some long self-control in yourself — not only about food.
-It can be an emotional prohibition: “do not get irritated,” “do not cry,” “do not refuse anyone”; a time regimen: “do not rest until evening”; a financial one: “do not spend anything extra on yourself.”
+Your Guardian holds firm at that table: the part that guards the rule, considering it necessary for your order.
+Such a dream often comes when you are running some long self-discipline inside, not only around food.
+It can be an emotional ban: “do not get irritated,” “do not cry,” “do not refuse anyone”; a schedule: “do not rest until evening”; a financial one: “do not spend anything extra on yourself.”
 The Guardian is not an enemy; it tries to hold a structure in which, as it believes, you will not fall apart.

 Today, if the theme resonates, choose one of your strict rules and allow yourself, in a small dose, what it forbids.
 Without revolution, limited in time and amount.
 The Guardian recognizes such trials as dialogue, not revolt, and in the dreams that follow leads you away from abundant tables more gently.

 You dream that the diet is broken.
-You eat everything you had long forbidden yourself: sweet, fat, much.
-And not quite greedily, but almost with a vengeful relief: “I have the right.”
-In the body, a mix of guilt and freedom: “at last.”
+You eat everything you had long forbidden yourself: sweets, fatty foods, lots of it.
+And not quite greedily, almost with a vengeful relief: “I have the right.”
+In the body sits a mix of guilt and freedom: “at last.”

-Your Rebel speaks through this dream — the part that can no longer endure strict rules, others’ and its own, and stages a revolution.
-It comes when you have long endured restrictions not only tied to food: a regimen, a choice, duties, others’ expectations.
+Your Rebel comes alive at that break: the part that can no longer endure strict rules — others’ and its own — and stages a revolution.
+The Rebel comes when you have long endured restrictions tied not only to food: a regimen, choices, duties, others’ expectations.
 The Rebel does not demand destroying the whole of life; it asks that at least one zone stop being a barracks.

 Ask yourself: “Against which restriction am I truly rebelling right now — and can I arrange a legal, respectful ‘review of the rules’ rather than a break?”